cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 The built-in functions for stack data structure manipulation in JS are **push** (to place data on the topmost layer on a stack), **pop** ( to remove the data on the topmost layer on the stack), **peek** (to display the topmost element in the stack), **length** (to determine how many items there are on the stack).

-Just like queue, stack data structure can be implemented from a JS array.
+Just like a queue, the stack data structure can be implemented from a JS array.
 You can see an example from [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/stack/index.js).

 #### Finally, Big O

-There are many problems in the world, and on many occassions a problem can be solved in multiple ways.
-In real life, we try to choose the best solutions by making pro-con lists, trying to compare the side effects each option.
+There are many problems in the world, and on many occasions, a problem can be solved in multiple ways.
+In real life, we try to choose the best solutions by making pro-con lists, trying to compare the side effects of each option.
 Computer science uses Big O notation for the same purpose, to describe the performance or complexity of an algorithm.
 There might be multiple valid solutions (algorithms) to solve a single problem, and each of them might be using a different approach.
-With each algorithm, Big O decides the worst outcome possible, and when comparing algorithms we actually compare their worst outcomes.
+With each algorithm, Big O decides the worst outcome possible, and when comparing algorithms we compare their worst outcomes.
 The big O notation also provides a common vocabulary to talk about the performance of a code block.
-Unfortunately, it is really hard to express real life problems as mathematical equations, so big O is kinda useless outside of its forte.
-At the end, what we try to do is the same: try to find the best, the most efficient solution.
+Unfortunately, it is really hard to express real-life problems as mathematical equations, so big O is kinda useless outside of its forte.
+In the end, what we try to do is the same: try to find the best, the most efficient solution.

 Now let's talk about how we decide if an algorithm is efficient or not.
 We look at _the time it takes to do the work, the amount of memory it uses, the amount of secondary storage space it needs._ The performance of an algorithm also depends on the capabilities of the computer it is running on.
 You also have to think of scalability- what happens when the amount of data the algorithm has to deal with increases?
-(Common sense tells us that a solving a problem takes longer when there is more data to work on.
+(Common sense tells us that solving a problem takes longer when there is more data to work on.
 But it is not necessarily always true.)
 The code also needs to be readable so it can be maintained.

 #### Runtime Complexity